fnetai/cli/project/research/index.md

 - **['frun' CLI Usage Research](./frun-cli-usage.md)** - Analysis of the 'frun' CLI entry point from an end-user perspective, focusing on usage patterns and optimal user experience
 - **['fbin' CLI Usage Research](./fbin-cli-usage.md)** - Analysis of the 'fbin' CLI entry point from an end-user perspective, focusing on binary management and distribution
 - **[@fnet/prompt Extended Usage Analysis](./fnet-prompt-extended-usage.md)** - Analysis of the @fnet/prompt npm package and its extended usage for creating interactive CLI experiences
+- **[@fnet/object-from-schema Package Analysis](./fnet-object-from-schema.md)** - Analysis of the @fnet/object-from-schema npm package and its capabilities for generating structured data objects based on JSON schemas
+- **['fservice' CLI Design and Implementation](./fservice-cli-design.md)** - Design and implementation plan for the 'fservice' CLI entry point, focusing on service definition management and cross-platform service control

 *Note: Research documents are outputs of Knowledge Phases.*